YES AI — Terms of Service

 11. Indemnities

-11.1 Client indemnity (broad).
-You indemnify and hold harmless YES AI and its personnel from and against all liabilities, losses, damages, costs and expenses (including reasonable legal fees) arising from: (a) Client Data, content or instructions; (b) your breach of law or the Agreement; (c) claims by your customers, users or regulators related to your products, services or compliance; (d) use of the Services in high-risk settings without appropriate human oversight; and (e) any allegation that our use of Client Data infringes or misappropriates rights of others.
+11.1 Client indemnity.
+You will indemnify, defend and hold harmless YES AI, its Affiliates, and their personnel from and against all third-party claims, liabilities, losses, damages, costs and expenses (including reasonable legal fees) arising out of or in connection with: (a) Client Data, content, configurations or instructions; (b) your breach of law or the Agreement; (c) claims by your customers, end users, employees, contractors or regulators related to your products, services, content or compliance; (d) use of the Services in high-risk or regulated settings without appropriate human oversight; (e) any allegation that our use of Client Data infringes or misappropriates rights of others; and (f) any User's acts or omissions.
+We will give you prompt notice of any such claim, allow you to control the defence and settlement (provided no settlement adversely affects YES AI or admits liability or fault on our part without our prior written consent), and reasonably co-operate at your expense.

 11.2 Our IP indemnity.
-We will defend you from any third-party claim in Australia that a Deliverable (excluding Client Data, configurations made to your specification, and Third-Party components) as delivered by us infringes a patent, copyright, or trade mark, and pay final damages/settlements approved by us, provided you promptly notify us, give us sole control of the defence, and co-operate.
+We will defend you from any third-party claim brought in an Australian court that a Deliverable (excluding Client Data, configurations made to your specification, Third-Party components, OSS, AI-generated outputs, anything modified after delivery, and anything used in combination with non-approved items) as delivered by us infringes a registered Australian patent, an Australian copyright, or a registered Australian trade mark, and pay final damages/settlements approved by us, provided you promptly notify us, give us sole control of the defence, and co-operate.
 If infringement is found or likely, we may (at our option) procure rights, modify to be non-infringing, or refund fees for the affected Deliverable less reasonable use.
+This is your sole and exclusive remedy for any infringement claim.
+Our liability under this clause is in any event subject to and within the cap in §10.2.

 12. Telecommunications, Marketing & Recording